 The platform supports good governance and complies with the UCT Web Content Policy, Web Hosting Policy, and Domain Name Policy.

-The core platform is already in place and a multi-year Migration Project is facilitating the migration of all UCT websites onto Drupal.
+The core platform was already in place and a multi-year Migration Project was facilitated for the migration of all UCT websites onto Drupal.

-The new web environment is built with open-source software called Drupal (version 7) and is designed to be modular so that site owners can choose which functionality and site structure they wish to include in their sites.
+The web environment is built with open-source software called Drupal (version 9) and is designed to be modular so that site owners can choose which functionality and site structure they wish to include in their sites.

-No programming or technical knowledge will be required to update website content and images, but training will be required for anyone who will be working with your website.
+No programming or technical knowledge is required to update website content and images, but training is required for anyone who works on your website.

-You may currently be hosting a site with ICTS in the WordPress environment.
-This was a temporary measure to provide a very basic site hosting and content management platform and no further sites will be hosted on WordPress.
-Sites on WordPress should continue to be maintained, but will need to be migrated to the new platform.
-All new sites will be created and hosted in the new environment instead of WordPress.
+You may have hosted a site with ICTS in the WordPress environment.
+This was a temporary measure to provide a very basic site hosting and content management platform.
+All UCT websites are now hosted on Drupal 9.

 WordPress is still used as a blogging platform on campus.
 More information is available in the Blogging at UCT section.

-CMD is managing the project overseeing the migration sites to the new system.
+CMD manages the Drupal 9 environment.
 The decision as to when sites will be migrated depends on:

 - The urgency (e.g. if a site is hosted on a burning platform, or support for site updates is no longer available).